aarneranta/gf-math/grammars/v3/README.md

 - **Type correctness**: Core text can be semantically invalid, leading to syntactically correct Dedukti code that is rejected by Dedukti's type checker.
 - **Fluency**: Core text can be repetitive and even hard to read; making it better is delegated to ForTheL+ via the NLG component.
 - **Compositionality**: The translation between Dedukti and Core is not compositional in the strict sense of GF, as the two languages have different abstract syntaxes.
 For example, Core supports the aggregation of conjuncts and function argument lists, without which it would be even less readable; and the basic type system is richer than in Dedukti, for instance distinguishing between expressions that represent kinds, objects, and propositions.
+- **Natural language input**: while the grammar of Core is reversible, it is tedious to write Core.
+It is intended to be produced indirectly: by conversion from Dedukti on one hand and ForTheL+ on the other.
+- **Multilinguality**: Core has been implemented by GF RGL and is therefore ready for concrete syntax in other languages than English.
+But since the purpose of Core is not to be the end point, we deem it sufficient to build CoreEng and cover other languages via ForTheL+.

+The rationale of this design is modularity and an optimal use of existing resources:

+- Type checking is delegated to Dedukti.
+- Conversions to different frameworks are also delegated to Dedukti.
+- Variation of natural language input and output is delegated to ForTheL+.
+- Support for different natural languages is also delegated to ForTheL+ (and, ultimately, to GF RGL).

+## Implementation

+The following programming languages have been used so far in Informath:
+- **GF**: [Grammatical Framework](https://www.grammaticalframework.org/) used for implementing Core and ForTheL+, maximally using its Resource Grammar Library (RGL).
+- **Haskell**: used for writing conversions between formal and informal, via embedded GF grammars in the GADT format (Generalized Algebraic Datatypes) supporting almost compositional functions.
+- **BNFC**: [BNF Converter](https://bnfc.digitalgrammars.com/), used for implementing Dedukti.
+The implementation includes a parser, a printer, and an abstract syntax in Haskell, all generated from [this BNF grammar](./typetheory/Dedukti.bnf).
+- **Python**: used for generating GF lexica from term dictionaries, in particular [Wikidata](https://www.wikidata.org/).
+The lexica are currently available as a part of ForTheL+, but the English version will have a connection to Core as well.